San Diego Auto Accident Lawyers

 First item of compensation in any personal injury case is recovery of medical billsthat you have incurred and may continue to incur.
 Generally, as long as the charges are reasonable and there is no over-billing or excessive treatment, you have a right to collect all of the charges billed by hospitals, doctors and other medical providers.
 The cost for services already rendered is more straightforward.

 The cost for future care can be a complex issue.
 Your doctors will need to give their opinion, in the form of reports or testimony in court, that the future care is both necessary and related to the incident that forms the basis of your personal injury claim.

 Pain and Suffering Damages

 Of the various forms of damages available to an injured victim, pain and suffering damages is the type of financial compensation that one is referring to when they ask, “How much is my personal injury case worth?”
-There is no formula for arriving at the amount of money you will be paid.
 The law permits a jury to award you any amount of money it decides.
 Your lawyer will therefore utilize his or her experience, and knowledge of jury verdicts in similar cases, to advise you as to the amount you are likely to receive for your pain and suffering.

 Cap on Pain and Suffering In Med Mal Cases

 In cases involving medical malpractice, there is a cap on pain and suffering that limits that amount of a damages award that you can obtain against a doctor, hospital, or health care provider.

 In most cases, you can recover your lost wages for time you were unable to go to work as a result of an accident caused by the neglect of another person.
 A claim for lost wages must be reasonable based on the nature and extent of your injuries.

 If you are unable to perform the same type of work you had performed in the past and will suffer a loss of earning capacity in the future as the result of an accident caused by the carelessness of another person, you can also recover financial damages for your future loss of earning capacity.